-Maximize Your Math Block is my 2nd grade monthly math station subscription (1st and 3rd grade will be coming in the future).
+Maximize Your Math Block is my 2nd grade monthly math station resource (1st and 3rd grade will be coming in the future).

-In this monthly math station subscription, you’ll receive a set of standards-based math stations delivered to your inbox each and every month.
+In this monthly math station resource, you’ll receive a set of standards-based math stations for each and every month.
 Each month’s set focuses on 1 particular math concept to help your students master their skills and spiral review.

 Each month, you’ll receive 10-15 math stations, all aligned to the skill of focus and the standards.
 You can feel confident knowing that you are giving your students the exact practice they need.

 These math stations are differentiated and come in a variety of activities.
 There are task card activities, QR code activities, board games, Boom Cards, digital Google Slides and Seesaw activities, partner games, independent activities, and more!

 - March – Measurement